-ZQ is a grower accreditation standard owned and operated by The New Zealand Merino Company Ltd and is under application to certification ISO/IEC 17065:2012 which provides assurance for the integrity of our programme.
-Independent third party auditing audits are conducted by AsureQuality (www.asurequality.com), an internationally recognised assurance organisation compliant with ISO/IEC 17065 (formally ISO Guide 65 and ISO 9001), and accredited with the Joint Accreditation System of Australia and New Zealand (JASANZ).
+ZQ is an established grower accreditation standard, owned and operated by The New Zealand Merino Company Ltd and is under application to certification ISO/IEC 17065:2012 which provides assurance for the integrity of our programme.
+Independent third party audits are conducted by AsureQuality (www.asurequality.com), an internationally recognised assurance organisation compliant with ISO/IEC 17065 (formally ISO Guide 65 and ISO 9001), and accredited with the Joint Accreditation System of Australia and New Zealand (JASANZ).
 AsureQuality is a State Owned Enterprise that has been designing, developing and delivering farm assurance services since 1994.
 AsureQuality specialises in the delivery of audit systems with a high level of integrity and consistency, and audits approximately 15,000 sheep, beef and dairy farms per annum for several other assurance programmes within New Zealand and Australia.

 Our audits can identify improvements required on farm which result in agreed timebound actions.
 We will work with growers on continuous improvement however if egregious violations are identified and/or there is no commitment to take the required action, the grower will be excluded from the ZQ programme.

-The audit results will specify a timeframe for the actions however we must remain flexible in our approach to enable remediation.
+The audit results will specify a timeframe for the actions, however we must remain flexible in our approach to enable remediation.
 Acknowledgement of the cost, resource and adverse weather conditions to rectify findings are typical examples to be considered.
-The priority is the welfare of animals and people and where risk exists, the timeframe will reflect the urgency e.g. protruding nails on raceways or broken floorboards in sheds must be fixed promptly.
+The priority is the welfare of animals and people and where risk exists, the timeframe will reflect the urgency e.g. broken floorboards in sheds must be fixed promptly.

 ZQ certification is valid for 3 years however, in New Zealand our team of Area Managers are constantly visiting properties and have ample opportunity to discuss and assist with any challenges.
 Growers also have access to workshops and field days where collaboration is key.
 Our in-house production science team provide another level of expertise when needed.